Develop algorithms for new sequencing data analysis

 The disease is an abnormal phenotype.
 There is a long-lasting complex problem regarding how the genotype (mixing with epigenetic alterations and modifications and environment) determines the phenotype.
 We are interested in a wide range of questions, for example, discovering the causing variants, pan-cancer/disease genomics data analysis, integrated data analysis, etc.

-We have extensive collaborations around UAB campus and nationwide.
+We have extensive collaborations around the UAB campus and nationwide.